brianhill/ancient-astronomy/daily_schedule-term_3.md

 * Preparation for Monday, Oct.
 30 &mdash; Assignment 9 is the completed [Venus](./assignments/venus_plotting/VenusPlottingChart.pdf) and [Jupiter](./assignments/jupiter_plotting/JupiterPlottingChart.pdf) plotting projects &mdash; Finish reading Chapter 5 &mdash; For Monday's presentations we decided that everyone will do all of Evans Exercise 5.10 and in class we will share the presentation of parts of it
 * Monday, Oct.
 30 &mdash; We discussed the magnitude system (which is coming up in Chapter 6) &mdash; We cross-checked Pollux and Procyon star phases with Rania's values &mdash; We did Parts 1-5 of Exercise 5.10 &mdash; At the end of class, we quickly looked at how the Main Circle sundial corrects for Daylight Savings Time, our longitude being 2&deg; west of the standard Pacific Time meridian of 120&deg;, and the Equation of Time
 * Preparation for Thursday, Nov.
 2 &mdash; Study Evans 6.1 to 6.4 &mdash; Add the Pollux-vs-Procyon Star Phase diagrams to your Assignment 7 and turn it back in &mdash; ALSO, check your values for your star phases against mine before you hand Assignment 7 back in, and flag any that disagree with me by more than a week
 * Thursday, Nov.
-2 &mdash; Precession &mdash; Cause of precession &mdash; [Law of Sines](./resources/LawOfSines.pdf) and [Law of Cosines](./resources/LawOfCosines.pdf) &mdash; Parallax &mdash; The apparent vs. true position of the Moon &mdash; We finished by doing Evans Exercise 6.5 together and got 204&deg; as the longitude of Spica &mdash; SkySafari says it was 203&deg;31' in 1977 &mdash; We took some shortcuts to finish on time, and there are two parts of the computation I will re-do and write up for y'all
+2 &mdash; Precession &mdash; Cause of precession &mdash; [Law of Sines](./resources/LawOfSines.pdf) and [Law of Cosines](./resources/LawOfCosines.pdf) &mdash; Parallax &mdash; The apparent vs. true position of the Moon &mdash; We finished by doing Evans Exercise 6.5 together and got 204&deg; as the longitude of Spica &mdash; SkySafari says it was 203&deg;31' in 1977 &mdash; We took some shortcuts to finish on time &mdash; I will re-do the calculation and write it up

-### Week 10 Finish the Fixed Stars &mdash; Start Planetary Theory
+### Week 10 Finish the Fixed Stars &mdash; Observing at the College Observatory &mdash; Start Planetary Theory

 * Monday, Nov.
-6 &mdash; Meet at the SUVs at 5am &mdash; Dress warmly &mdash; We plan to observe Jupiter, Venus, and the Moon
+6 &mdash; Meet at the SUVs at 5am &mdash; We'll observe Jupiter, Venus, and the Moon with a 10&rdquo; telescope
+* Wednesday, Nov.
+8 &mdash; A second, totally optional, observing session &mdash; Meet Hexi on the front steps at 7:45pm &mdash; *Bring a headlamp, there will be no moonlight* &mdash; We'll be observing Saturn, and the Andromeda Galaxy, and maybe we will get a sharper view of Jupiter

 #### Setting our pace for the remainder of the course